summary of the case

 - the exclusion of the distribution system operator from electricity supply by the generation company when it comes to electricity needed to cover commercial losses.

 According to the Secretariat’s initial assessment, bringing these amendments in compliance with the Energy Community Treaty’s rules on free movement of electricity and competition would require further legislative or administrative action.

-Following the adoption of a new Law on Energy in February 2011 by the former Yugoslav Republic of Macedonia, and the signature of an Implementation Partnership for secondary legislation in April 2011, the Secretariat decided to close cases ECS-2/08, 4/08 and 1/09.
+Following the adoption of a new Law on Energy in February 2011 by North Macedonia, and the signature of an Implementation Partnership for secondary legislation in April 2011, the Secretariat decided to close cases ECS-2/08, 4/08 and 1/09.